 Students have a wide array of clubs and organizations from which to choose.
 Student organizations provide a great opportunity to develop leadership skills and explore new interests.
-There are groups focused on sports and recreation, on service, and hone your leadership skills by becoming active in athletics, student government, the resident advisor program, clubs, and fraternities.
-In addition, you can enroll in the certificate programs in leadership offered by the Wilson Center and the Office of Student Affairs.
+There are groups focused on sports and recreation, on service, politics, religion, and the arts.
+There are honor societies and social fraternities.
+And if you don't find a club that fits your interest, you can always create one!
+Visit the Office of Student Affairs for more information.